xristlxcv/Gallery360_slidshow/README.md

 360 image gallery slideshow and virtual tour with react360

 # Test my project
-(you will need some minutes to load fully)
+(it will take a few minutes to fully load)

 https://infallible-brattain-d0a5f1.netlify.com/